MolBIFFM/diana/README.md

-The application assembles protein-protein interaction networks from genes or proteins associated with mass spectrometric measurements capturing differential post-translational modification, querying protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING while mapping proteins to their primary UniProt accession.
-Queries can extend to interacting proteins.
+The application assembles protein-protein interaction networks from genes or proteins associated with mass spectrometric measurements capturing differential post-translational modification, querying protein-protein interaction data from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING.

 The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by protein-protein interaction networks as well as the distribution of mass spectrometric measurements across them, their communities and subsets of their proteins derived from mass spectrometric measurements can be assessed.

-In addition to protein-protein interaction networks and their separate communities, networks of Gene Ontology terms or Reactome pathways, capturing their respective hierarchical dependencies and enrichment by protein-protein interaction networks, can each be exported along corresponding Cytoscape style specifications for each type of network.
+In addition to protein-protein interaction networks and their communities, networks of Gene Ontology terms or Reactome pathways reporting enrichments of the respective entities can be exported along corresponding Cytoscape style specifications for each type of network.

 ## Setup